 Copyright Infringement and Unauthorized Use

-DisputeSoft possesses extensive experience in matters concerning claims of software copyright infringement.
-Our services dramatically reduce the cost and burden of conducting a copyright infringement analysis, and our wide-ranging expertise allows us to assist counsel through each step of the litigation process.
+DisputeSoft possesses extensive experience in matters concerning claims of copyright infringement, and our wide-ranging expertise allows us to assist counsel through each step of the litigation process.

 Assessing the Validity of the Copyright Registration

 In order to register a computer program for copyright, the author must submit a representative portion of the program source code as part of the registration application.
 DisputeSoft can examine this “deposit copy” to determine whether the code is a bona fide copy of the registered work or whether the code contains modifications made after the work’s date of creation.
 Failure to provide an actual copy of the software source code as it existed at the time of its creation would render the copyright registration invalid and, therefore, unenforceable in a copyright infringement lawsuit.
 DisputeSoft’s techniques for determining the validity of a copyright registration have been published in IP Today and have been discussed by the Eleventh Circuit.

 In copyright infringement cases in which the plaintiff alleges that the defendant has copied the source code of the copyrighted work, an expert is needed to compare the source code of the allegedly infringing program to the source code of the copyrighted program.
 As programs typically contain thousands of lines of code, such a source code comparison can be a daunting task.
 However, DisputeSoft has developed proprietary software tools that we regularly employ to significantly streamline this analysis, allowing for efficient and effective comparisons of programs of any size.

 Investigating Claims of Non-Literal Copying